trinanda/AQUR/README.md

 ### TODO LIST

 #### most important feature for now
+1.  set starting course date on schedule
+    - set payment status to expired automatically after pay_at pass the current date
+    - if status payment == expired transfer payment data to fixed_payment table
-1. List of Student in table mode.
+2. List of Student in table mode.
     - List of Student that didn't tuition payment
         - show the payment status in the current month
         - all months payment status since student has registered
-2. set payment status to expired if the payment for month has ended.
+3. set payment status to expired if the payment for month has ended.
     - if that ended, then make a marking to student profile which course has ended.
-3. prevent add new schedule if teacher gender is different with student gender
+4. prevent add new schedule if teacher gender is different with student gender
-4. prevent add new schedule if teacher email is none
+5. prevent add new schedule if teacher email is none

-5. List of Teacher in table mode.
+6. List of Teacher in table mode.
-6. manipulate data with phone number
+7. manipulate data with phone number
     - login with phone number
-7. which student has expired tuition payment course..?
+8. which student has expired tuition payment course..?
-8. what if operator add more than 2 course in one payment..?
-    - prevent to input multiple student schedule course in one payment
-9. expired course time = 4x or 8x per month..?
+10. expired course time = 4x or 8x per month..?
     - private class = 240 minutes per months | regular class = 960 minutes/month
         - by attedance from teacher..?
         - by time..?
         - count time by when student did the payment..?
     - regular class = 1:30m
-10. prevent to input duplicate students schedule
+11. prevent to input duplicate students schedule
-11. prevent to input duplicate teachers schedule
+12. prevent to input duplicate teachers schedule
-12. add class durations to payment models
 ----------------------------------------------------------------------------------
 13. fix "Please input correct image format" when change user profile data
 14. student Taken courses details